 Secure: affectionate yet independent, feels comfortable with intimacy (50% of the population).

-Anxious: craves intimacy and worries a lot about partner’s ability to love them back, strong and continuous need for reassurance (24% of the population).
+Anxious: craves intimacy and worries a lot about a partner’s ability to love them back, the strong and continuous need for reassurance (24% of the population).

 Avoidant: craves distance, emotionally and/or physically from partners, needs a large degree of separateness (24% of the population).